Katerini railway station: Facilities

 The station is still housed in the original early 20th-century brick-built station building.
 As of (2020) The station is staffed with a working ticket office.
 The station currently has 8 platforms; however, two are currently out of use.
-There are waiting rooms on platform one and waiting shelters on 2-6.
+There are waiting rooms on platform one and waiting shelters on 2–6.
 Access to the platforms is via a subway under the lines.
 However, the station is not equipped with lifts.
 The platforms have shelters with seating; however, there are no Dot-matrix display departure and arrival screens or timetable poster boards on the platforms.
 The station, however, does have a buffet/restaurant on platform 1.
 There is also Parking in the forecourt.

 Services

-The station is on the main line of the Greek railway system that connects Athens in the south with Thessaloniki in the North.
-As a result, the city is connected directly with Larissa and Thessaloniki via the Proastiakos It is also connected with Athens and all the intermediate stations by Intercity train lines.

-It is served by Local and Regional stopping services to Thessaloniki, Kalambaka and Palaiofarsalos and Intercity services.
-Since 2007, it has been served by Proastiakos Thessaloniki to Larissa and Thessaloniki.
-There are around 22 services that call at the station daily.
+As of 12 May 2025, the following routes call that this station: